AIDC 100 Archives - Paul Bergé Collection

 The Paul Bergé Collection consists of ten series: subject files, conference proceedings, standards & specifications, white papers, corporate publications, periodicals, books, video recordings, audio recordings, artifacts/equipment.

-The series original order has been maintained where applicable and re-created in others to assist researchers more easily.
 Items housed in acidic or metal housings have been removed from these housings for preservation reasons and have been placed in acid free folders and containers.
 All metal fasteners have been removed and replaced in accordance with accepted archival standards of preservation.

 Series VI: Periodicals, 1988-1997, 4 linear inches.
 The series contains significant issues of major trade magazines collected over the years; the majority of the magazines deal with trade shows.